 Dialogue helps establish character relationships

-For example, when readers see one character speaking lightly and casually to one person, and gruffly angrily to another, they instantly understand how the one character feels about the two others.
-In turn, the responses to the first character’s dialogue let readers see whether these relationships (friendly in one case and antagonistic in the other) are one-sided or mutual.
+For example, when readers see one character speak lightly and casually to one person, and gruffly angrily to another, they instantly understand from a line of dialogue how the one character feels about the two others.
+In turn, the speech patterns and inflections that respond to the first character’s dialogue let readers see whether these relationships (friendly in one case and antagonistic in the other) are one-sided or mutual.

 Dialogue creates relatable characters

 Something beginning writers often struggle with is that description can only tell us what a character is.
-It’s only through dialogue that the writer tells us who a character is.
+It’s only through writing great dialogue that the writer tells us who a character is.

-That’s because readers relate to characters based on their personalities, and character personalities are most apparent in dialogue.
+That’s because readers relate to characters based on their personalities, and personalities are most apparent in characters’ voices, or the way the dialogue sounds.
 One reader may love sarcastic characters and another may love noble characters, but these readers won’t really understand the character personalities until those characters are speaking to one another.

-Think about some of your favorite lines throughout literary and film history.
-These lines of dialogue define the characters and help define how we relate to the characters.
-A relatable character without great dialogue is, simply put, not relatable at all!
+Think about some of your favourite moments throughout literary and film history.
+These lines of dialogue define the person speaking and help define how we relate to the characters.
+A relatable character without realistic dialogue is, simply put, not relatable at all!

 How story dialogue differs from real-life dialogue

-Story dialogue differs from real-life dialogue because characters in a story typically skip small talk, avoid speaking over one another, and have a clear motivation for everything they say, whereas dialogue in real life is filled with polite chatter, crosstalk, and completely random points of conversation.
+Story dialogue differs from dialogue you might hear in your own life because characters in a story typically skip small talk, avoid speaking over one another, and have a clear motivation for everything they say, whereas dialogue in real life is filled with polite chatter, crosstalk, and completely random points of conversation.

 The earliest advice most writers get is “write what you know.”
-This may explain why writing effective dialogue is so difficult: we naturally learn how to speak to others, but we don’t naturally learn how characters should communicate in a well-crafted story.
+This may explain why learning to write dialogue is so difficult: we naturally learn how to speak to others, but we don’t naturally learn how characters should communicate in a well-crafted story.